SaraSafaei/SaraSafaei/README.md

 ---

 ## 🌟 About Me
-I am a **dedicated Embedded Software Tester** with over 1.5 years of experience working as a freelancer for an Italian company.
+I am a **dedicated Embedded Software Tester** with over 1.5 years of experience working.
 My expertise lies in designing and executing test cases, identifying bugs, and ensuring top-notch software quality.

 Currently, I am transitioning into a **Software Developer role** with a keen interest in **Python** and **C#**, aiming to leverage my analytical mindset and testing experience to craft innovative solutions.
 I love learning, experimenting, and building projects that make a difference.